kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

 ## Step 10.
 Handle Transient Errors by Retrying Events

-Transient errors are temporary failures that resolve themselves over time - such as database disconnections, network issues, or service restarts.
+Transient errors are temporary failures that resolve themselves over time.
+Examples include database disconnections, network issues, or service restarts.
 When these errors occur, the best strategy is often to retry processing rather than failing permanently.

 For example, if PostgreSQL becomes unavailable while the order processor is running: